 Unquestionably, Microsoft Excel and Google Sheets are two of the most useful and popular tools for data analysis.
 Though you can easily download Google Sheets as an Excel file, you have to manually replace the existing file every time you update the Google Sheets.
 Now, is there a way to update the two files automatically?
 The answer is a resounding Yes!
 In this article, we’ll answer the question of “how can I link Google Sheets to Excel in real time?”.
 Moreover, we’ll also discuss how to convert Google Sheets to Excel with formulas.

-First and foremost, let’s assume the Monthly Sales Dataset shown in the B4:D13 cells portraying the Product names and the sales in January and February respectively.
+First and foremost, let’s assume the Monthly Sales Dataset shown in the B4:D13 cells portrays the Product names and the sales in January and February respectively.
 Here, we want to link this Google Sheets (source file) to an Excel (destination file) so that changes made to the source file are shown in the destination file in real time.
-Henceforth, without further delay, let’s explore all the nitty-gritty of the query “how can I link Google Sheets to Excel in real time”.
+Henceforth, without further delay, let’s explore all the nitty-gritty of the query “How can I link Google Sheets to Excel in real time”.

 Here, we have used the Microsoft Excel 365 version, you may use any other version according to your convenience.